sunshine-attack/SunshineAttack.Azure/README.md

 Provides an easy to use API to access the Azure Queue API using strongly-typed messages.

-* A queue manager to simplify initializing queues
+* A queue manager to simplify creating and initializing queues
 * Each message on the queue is represented by a strongly-typed object
 * Async support